-The TMP431/32 also have a THERM limit register for both the local and the remote channels.
-These registers are eight bits and allow for THERM limits set to 1°C resolution.
+The TMP435 also has a THERM limit register for both the local and the remote channels.
+These are 8-bit registers and allow for THERM limits set to 1°C resolution.
 The local channel THERM limit is set by writing to pointer address 20h.
 The remote channel THERM limit is set by writing to pointer address 19h.
-The remote channel THERM2 limit for the TMP432 is set by writing to pointer address 1Ah.

 The local channel THERM limit is obtained by reading from pointer address 20h; the remote channel THERM limit is read by reading from pointer address 19h.
-The remote channel THERM2 limit is read by reading from pointer address 1Ah.
-The power-on reset value of the THERM limit registers is 55h for the TMP431A, TMP431B, TMP432A, and TMP432B (+85°C in standard temperature mode; +21°C in extended temperature mode).
-The power-on reset value of the THERM limit registers is 69h for the TMP431C and TMP431D (+105°C in standard temperature mode; +41°C in extended temperature mode).
+The power-on reset value of the THERM limit registers is 55h (+85°C in standard temperature mode; +21°C in extended temperature mode).
 The THERM limit comparators also have hysteresis.
 The hysteresis of both comparators is set by writing to pointer address 21h.
 The hysteresis value is obtained by reading from pointer address 21h.
 The value in the Hysteresis Register is an unsigned number (always positive).
 The power-on reset value of this register is 0Ah (+10°C).